braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/conditional_logic.md

 ## Accounting for null attribute values

 Conditional logic is a useful way to account for null attribute values.
-A null, or blank, value occurs when the value of a custom attribute has not been set.
+A null value occurs when the value of a custom attribute has not been set.
 For example, a user who has not yet set their first name will not have a first name in Braze's database.

 In some circumstances, you may wish to send a completely different message to users who have a first name set and users who do not have a first name set.